khong1127/hatch/context/design/concepts/Friending/testing.md/steps/file.c93a44fb.md

       receiver: receiver,
     });
     if (!request) {
-      return { error: "Friend request does not exist." };
+      return { error: "Friend request from sender to receiver does not exist." };
     }

     // Effects: removes friend request